Wary of China, Duterte tells navy to build 'structures' east of Philippines

 Rows with China have usually been about the South China Sea, west of the Philippines, a conduit for about $5 trillion of shipped goods annually.
 China lays claim to almost the entire South China Sea.

-While Duterte has been sanguine about ties with China, Lorenzana is more wary, saying that Beijing's fortification of manmade islands inside the Philippines' 200-nautical-mile exclusive economic zone has not abated.
+While Duterte has been sanguine about ties with China, Lorenzana is more wary and has noted that Beijing's fortification of manmade islands inside the Philippines' 200 nautical mile exclusive economic zone has not abated.
+(Reporting by Manuel Mogato; Editing by Martin Petty & Simon Cameron-Moore)

-Duterte said ties with China were in good shape and dismissed any suggestion of diplomatic disputes resurfacing soon.
+MONACO - Ferrari's Sebastian Vettel won the grand prix to stretch his championship lead to 25 points.
+(MOTOR-F1-MONACO/ (PIX), by Alan Baldwin, 500 words)

-"Let us not fight about ownership or sovereignty at this time, because things are going great for my country," he said.
+WASHINGTON U.S. President Donald Trump said on Sunday that many of the leaks from the White House were "fake news," following reports his son-in-law tried to set up a secret channel of communications with Moscow before Trump took office.